spiral/docs/docs/en/cookbook/simple-chat.md

 },
 ```

+After updating the `composer.json` file, run the following command to update the autoloader:

 ```terminal
 composer dump-autoload
 ```

 ### UserFactory

-Let's create `UserFactory` class, extend it from `Spiral\DatabaseSeeder\Factory\AbstractFactory` and implement
-required methods:
+The next step is to create the `UserFactory` class, which will be responsible for generating user entities.
+To achieve
+this, extend the `AbstractFactory` class provided by `Spiral\DatabaseSeeder\Factory`, and implement the required
+methods.

+To create it, run the following command:

 ```teriminal
 php app.php create:factory UserFactory
 ```

-And modify it:
+Once it's created, modify the contents of the `app/database/Factory/UserFactory.php` file to look like the following:

 ```php app/database/Factory/UserFactory.php
 namespace Database\Factory;